 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

 Note: CPB 0113 references 1,268 ICD-10-CM codes in total.
-The rows above represent a sample from the policy data provided.
-For the full diagnosis code list, access the complete policy at PayerPolicy.org.
+The codes above represent key diagnoses listed in the policy data.
+For the full ICD-10 code list, access the complete policy at PayerPolicy.org.

 Get the Full Picture for CPT 64615